PryorET/LiesOfP-ItemIDList/README.md

 ---
 ### 📜Collectibles
 ```
 I do not plan to curate and complete this section.
-I will be pasting the existing Base Game Item IDs as given in Narcoleptics ID List, but I will not improve it further neither will I add the DLC Items.
+I will be pasting the existing Base Game Item IDs as given in NarcolepticIBS' ID List, but I will not improve it further neither will I add the DLC Items.
 Please contribute if you want to complete this section of the list.
 ```
 ---